- 1 Oct 2020

 We should note that much of the material we direct you to is UK government information/guidance, but it doesn’t always apply in Scotland due to many policy areas being devolved to the Scottish Parliament.
 This is why tailored guidance and support for Scottish seafood stakeholders will be required and is in preparation.
 It is also worth noting that the UK government does not necessarily represent Scotland’s views on some matters, and in some instances the approach taken by the UK government in devolved areas is yet to be agreed by Scottish Ministers.

 There will be inevitable overlaps in the information provided in the links referred to in this document.
-The Scottish Government seeks to ensure that this guidance is up-to-date and accurate.
+We seek to ensure that this guidance is up-to-date and accurate.
 However, requirements may change.
 You should consider seeking professional advice before making specific preparations.
 This guidance does not constitute legal or professional advice and we cannot accept liability for actions arising from its use.
 The Scottish Government is not responsible for the content of pages referenced by external links.

 The following sections contain the main topics seafood exporters and importers will need to consider.